It permeates every facet of our lives.

 Engineer Your World engages learners in authentic experiences that inspire and teach the habits of mind of an engineer.
 Engineers identify problems, research approaches and design functional solutions—skills relevant and necessary for all members of modern society.
 Students in this yearlong elective will build durable problem-solving skills and explore the engineering cycle through a series of collaborative, student-directed projects.
 Cross discipline concepts (design and invention, mathematics and science, elegance and functionality) are employed to successfully model and construct earthquake-proof buildings, design weather balloons with recoverable camera platforms, and craft small- and large-scale vehicle prototypes.
 These challenges (and many others!) are socially relevant; they foster collaboration and hone communication and presentation skills; and they demand and build in students the capacity for creative problem solving and critical analysis.
 Engineering is an accessible, exciting, and relevant field that empowers students to become resilient and empathic problem solvers ready for 21st century challenges.
 Open to juniors and seniors who have completed the 2-year core lab science requirement and are enrolled in Integrated Mathematics III or beyond.

-This course will utilize both forensic science and the methods of archaeology to discover and analyze a crime scene.
-The focus of the course is on hands-on activities both outside at an archaeological dig and inside the lab.
+This course will utilize both forensic science and methods of archaeology to discover and analyze a crime scene.
+The focus of the course is on hands-on activities, both outside at an archaeological dig and inside the lab.
 The students will first learn how to approach a suspected crime scene.
-We will gather the evidence through the use of archaeological techniques to dig up a grave and analyze the evidence using established forensic science methods.
-Fingerprinting, hair analysis, and impressions evidence are highlighted in this course.
-The students will use the evidence results and deductive reasoning to determine the victim and perpetrator of the crime.
-We will then read a real life example of how a forensic anthropologist's findings helped convict perpetrators of genocide in Rwanda.
-This course is open to juniors and seniors or by departmental approval.
+We will gather the evidence through the use of archaeological techniques to dig up the grave and analyze the evidence using established forensic science methods.
+Fingerprinting, hair analysis, impressions evidence, and handwriting analysis (among others) are highlighted in this course.
+The students will also learn how to “read” bones and be able to determine sex, age, ancestry, time of death, health, and manner of death of a victim.
+The students will use evidence and deductive reasoning to determine the biological and demographic information of victims and track down the perpetrator of the crime.

 Chemistry Honors is a fast-paced general chemistry course designed to provide students with the conceptual framework, analytical tools, and research skills necessary for a comprehensive understanding of inorganic chemistry.
 Students engage and explore the fundamental concepts of chemistry, gather and process information in the laboratory setting, and build a robust understanding supported by personal discovery.
 Students are tasked to document their emerging understanding, infer relationships, make predictions, generate procedures, conduct research, write with authority, and ask the probing questions that lead to a deep understanding of the material and its application.
 Students will be given the opportunity to design and implement their own chemical research and discover first-hand the properties of matter and the nature of science.
 The pace will be rapid and students will be expected to actively use math as a tool to arrive at valid conclusions and quantitative answers.
 Designed to prepare students for advanced work in biology and chemistry, this course is also excellent preparation for the SAT II subject test in Chemistry.
 Departmental approval required; open to sophomores, juniors, and seniors.